ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 ```
-This will give you a combined html file and a folder named multiqc_data with containing three files describing the various statistics:
+This will give you a combined HTML file and a folder named **multiqc_data** with containing three files describing the various statistics:
 ```
 ls
 multiqc_data (Folder)